Modern Slavery Act Statement 2019/20

-The International Labour Organisation estimates that in 2016 40 million people globally were victims of modern slavery.
+The most recent Global Slavery Index (2018) estimates that 40 million people globally are victims of modern slavery.

-Reed & Mackay is committed to undertake due care and diligence to ensure that it conducts its business in accordance with its obligations under the Modern Slavery Act 2015 (MSA 2015).
+Reed & Mackay is committed to undertake due care and diligence to ensure that it conducts its business in accordance with its obligations under Modern Slavery legislation in the territories in which it operates1.
 We recognise that in addition to a legal obligation we have an ethical responsibility to support this Act and endeavour to ensure there are no Modern Slavery risks within our own business or our supply chains.

-In that spirit, we have published our annual statement of slavery and human trafficking, made in compliance section section 54 of the Modern Slavery Act 2015, in which we explain how slavery and human trafficking can affect our business and the steps we are taking in the fight against it.
+In that spirit, we have published our annual statement of slavery and human trafficking, made in compliance with legislation, in which we explain how slavery and human trafficking can affect our business and the steps we are taking in the fight against it.